pcasti/PowerApps/Components/inApp-Feedback/ReadMe.md

 ![InApp-Feedback](images/InApp-Feedback-Page2-Demo(Open).png)

+# How To install it ?
-# To import this componenent
+## To import this componenent

 1. from the Power Apps screen,
 2. clic to import

 # Video
 Video tutorial: